 - Tara Zwolinski

-Here is a sample of some comments provided to ETFO about Leon and the courses he teaches:
+Here is a sample of some comments provided to ETFO about Kimberly and the courses she teaches

-Here is a sample of some comments provided to ETFO about Josée and the courses she teaches:
+Here is a sample of some comments provided to ETFO about Debra and the courses she teaches:

 Charmain has been teaching for more than 15 years and loves it more and more each day.
 There is always so much to learn.
 She has taught in all three divisions with a concentration in junior.
 She values creating a safe, inclusive learning environment where all learners are valued for who they are and what they bring to the classroom.
 Charmain taught a demonstration classroom for many years where teachers, administrators, consultants and others would observe exemplary classroom practices.